VLDB2020/instructions/guide-session-chair.md

     - Make sure there is at least one question on the slack channel for your session.
 If there were no questions left unanswered, then please come up with a new question.
 There needs to be a question to get the conversation going.
     - And then you are done!
 Thanks.

+## Tutorial Sessions

+Thank you for running a Tutorial Session!

+**Logistics**: Each session will be a zoom webinar.
+To give attendees the experience of a shared event, all attendees will be upgraded to panelists.
+This means that they will be able to see each other, privately chat with each other, and speak.
+If an attendee is disruptive (voluntarily or involuntarily), they will be demoted to attendees, losing their audio privileges.

+**Zoom link**: You will find the link to the zoom webinar on the interactive conference program ([https://vldb2020.org/program.html](https://vldb2020.org/program.html)).
+Just click on your session and you should see buttons for Zoom, Slack, paper pdf, and technical support.
+Please **do NOT share** the zoom link on social media or anywhere else where it might be found by a malicious party.

+**Before The Conference**: Please review the following training videos, which explain Zoom [webinar mode](https://vimeo.com/427831814) and Zoom’s [moderation tools](https://vimeo.com/430085119).

+**Support**:

+- **Technical chair**: A technical chair from Gateway Production will be present.
+That person will take care of streaming your videos when you give them the signal.
+They have all the videos and they know the order.
+The technical chair can also help to answer other technical questions that may come up during the session.
+- **Student volunteer**: A student volunteer will help you with two tasks:
+    - Demote a disruptive person from panelist to attendee.
+We will ask the students to monitor and if they notice that someone is being disruptive, they will go ahead and demote them.
+If you notice that someone is disruptive, you can demote them directly yourself as well.
+    - Copy over unanswered questions from the zoom Q&A to the Slack Channel.
+We will ask the students to make sure and copy all unanswered questions, but also try to copy all questions if possible.
+- **Slack channel**: Additional Gateway Productions support staff will also be present in a dedicated support slack channel.

 ## VLDBJ Paper Sessions

 Thank you for volunteering to chair a VLDBJ session!